 Rereading a favourite book “reignites” the positive feelings we first felt

-This applies to music, art and other enjoyable experiences too
+It rewards our brain just like returning to favourite music, art and other enjoyable experiences

 The repeated contact or reacquaintance with a hedonistic experience, be it reading, a piece of music, or something entirely different, results in a “renewed appreciation” of the experience and even provides mental health benefits, the research suggests.

-As well as being enjoyable, rereading allows us to increase our knowledge of a book’s plot or characters, and therefore certainly form more developed and well-considered judgements.
+As well as being enjoyable, rereading allows us to increase our knowledge of a book’s plot or characters, and certainly form more developed opinions and relationships with beloved protagonists.

-1. Try jotting down on paper some of the books that you have most enjoyed reading
+1. Note down some of the books that you have most enjoyed reading

 Any book that brings up positive memories or feelings is worth noting down, as is any novel with an immediately memorable plot or character.